 Reframe your Volunteer experience

 The unfavorable hiring chances of a long-term career gap turn out to be dominantly driven by the perception of longer unemployment spells as a signal of lower motivation.
 Volunteering then, signals the willingness to step out of your comfort zone.
-In fact, just two hours a week of volunteering has shown to result in even higher levels of happiness, optimism and purpose in life.
+In fact, just two hours a week of volunteering has been shown to result in even higher levels of happiness, optimism, and purpose in life.

 The key is in framing your volunteer work with the right words to make it relevant to your professional profile.
 Think of describing your volunteer experience as you would a job- with a clear focus on who you worked with, and what impact did that make.